HectorRicardo/simple-music-app/README.md

     class.
   - Services are singletons.
 That is, given a `Service` concrete subclass, there can exist only one instance of such subclass.
-  -

-In turn, the two general things affect how a service moves throughout its **lifecycle**, that is, how a service comes into existence, how a service moves throughout its lifecycle states, and how it is destroyed.
-Just as with other app components (such as activities), Android is in charge of managing the lifecycle/lifetime of a service.
-You don't *directly* create or destroy yourself: it's Android who does that.
-However, by doing the two general things listed above, not only you make use of the service, but also you *indirectly* control its lifecycle state.
+  - Just as with other app components (such as activities), Android is in charge of managing the lifecycle/lifetime of the singleton service instance.
+You don't create or destroy a service directly: Android does that instead.
+The following bullets explain at what point a service is created and destroyed.

-The two use-mechanisms listed above and a service's lifecycle are topics deeply interconnected to one another, so I'll be talking about both of them inseparately.

-## Mechanisms to use a service/Service's lifecycle
+  - You can request Android to:
+      - Send the "Start" command to an instance of a service class.
+      - Bind a context to an instance of a service class.

-When executing any of the two use-mechanisms, Android first checks if there's already an existing instance of the given `Service` subclass.
+  - When receiving these requests, Android first checks if there's already an existing instance of the given `Service` subclass.
 If not, Android creates it, which executes the service's class `onCreate()` method.
-Then, now that we guaranteed that there exists an instance of the service class, Android continues executing the requested use-mechanism.
+Then, now that we guaranteed that there is an instance of the service class, Android proceeds to fulfill these requests.

-**From the behavior's point of view**:

-## Start/Stop behavior
-If you requested to send the "Start" command to the service, then this service is put in the STARTED state.
-The service's `onStartCommand()` method is executed.
+  - If you requested Android to send the service the "Start" command:
-This method should start the work that is to be performed in the background.
+      - The service is put in the STARTED state.
+      - The service's `onStartCommand()` method is executed.

-A service can be sent the "Start" command many times, even if it's already in the STARTED state.
-Every time it receives the "Start" command (regardless of whether it is STARTED or not), the service's `onStartCommand()` is executed.
-For this reason, you should check for the STARTEd state in `onStartCommand()` to avoid restarting work that's currently already running.
+      - A service can be sent the "Start" command many times, even if it's already in the STARTED state.
+      - Every time it receives the "Start" command (regardless of whether it is STARTED or not), the service's `onStartCommand()` is executed.

-Once a service is started, you can stop the service.
+      - Once a service is started, you can stop the service.
 This removes the service from the STARTED state and puts it in the STOPPED state.

-## Bound/unbound behavior
-On the other hand, if you requested to bind a context to the service, then we say that the service is BOUND.
-The context that is now bound to the service is ready to start sending commands to it.
+  - If you requested Android to bind a context to a service
+      - The service is marked as BOUND, and the context is bound to the service.

-Multiple contexts can be bound to the service.
-As long as the number of bound context is greater than 0, we say that the service is bound.
+      - One or several contexts can be bound to the service.
+      - The first time a context binds to the service, the service's `onBind()` method is called.
+However, subsequent bindings don't trigger this method anymore.
+        This is because the result of the `onBind()` method is cached.
+      - You can individually unbind any context previously bound.
+   - A service can be both STARTED and BOUND.
+   - A service is kept alive as long as its STARTED or BOUND.
+That is, a service is destroyed only when it has been stopped and there are no contexts bound to it.

 In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular